Qiyueyue123/SC2002/README.md

 - `int officerSlots` — Number of officer slots available for this project.
 - `List<String> assignedOfficers` — List of officer IDs or names assigned to the project.
 - `String managerName` — Name of the manager overseeing the project.
-- `String appOpenDate`, `String appCloseDate` — Opening and cloing dates for application to project.
+- `String appOpenDate`, `String appCloseDate` — Opening and closing dates for application to project.

 ### Usage
 - Check unit and officer slot availability.